sarvalabs/js-moi-sdk/docs/source/logic.rst

     const logicDriver = await getLogicDriver(logicId, wallet);

 .. warning::
-    When the logic driver is initialized using a specific provider, attempting to invoke a mutating routine will result in the SDK throwing an exception.
+    When the logic driver is initialized with a provider, any attempt to execute a mutating routine will trigger the SDK to raise an exception.
+The error message associated with this exception will state: **"Mutating routine calls require a signer to be initialized"**.
+    Developers should ensure they should pass signer instance while doing mutating routine calls to avoid encountering this exception.

 Usage
 ~~~~~